Anthony Johnson (fighter)

 Anthony Kewoa Johnson (March 6, 1984 – November 13, 2022) was an American mixed martial artist.
 He spent most of his career competing for the Ultimate Fighting Championship (UFC), where he was a multiple time title challenger, before ending his career with a single fight with Bellator MMA.
 He fought in the welterweight, middleweight, light heavyweight and heavyweight divisions.
-He was known by his nickname, Rumble, which he was given because of his one-punch knockout power.
-He also had a small acting role as a fighter in a large international mixed martial arts tournament called Sparta in the 2011 film Warrior.
+Johnson had a small acting role as a fighter in a large international mixed martial arts tournament called Sparta in the 2011 film Warrior.

 He was the number 1 ranked light heavyweight contender in official UFC rankings, and was ranked number 2 in the world by Sherdog and ESPN, before his retirement in April 2017.
 Johnson later came out of retirement in May 2021 and won his last fight by knockout.

 Early life

 Anthony Kewoa Johnson was born in Dublin, Georgia.
 He was raised by his grandparents who formally adopted him at age 2.
 Early in life, his heroes were his grandfather and the football player Walter Payton.
-He went to West Laurens High School and then attended Lassen College in Susanville, California on a wrestling scholarship, and became a junior college national wrestling champion.
+He went to West Laurens High School in Laurens County, Georgia, and then attended Lassen College in Susanville, California, on a wrestling scholarship, and became a junior college national wrestling champion.
 After college, he worked as a bouncer and entered mixed martial arts at age 20, after a friend suggested it due to his wrestling background.